averyfrick/Final-Project/README.md

 ```
 ### 10. Obesity Prevalence and Overall Reading ACT Score per State
-This histogram look at just the Reading score of the ACT.
+This histogram looks at the Reading score of the ACT.
+Massachusetts has the highest Reading ACT score.
 ```
 ggplot(Reading_obs, aes(x = State, y = Reading, fill = Obesity_Prev)) +
   geom_col()+